Major Controversies Surrounding Logan Paul: A Detailed Timeline

 December 2017: Aokigahara Forest Controversy

-On December 31, 2017, Logan Paul uploaded a vlog to his YouTube channel depicting the recently deceased corpse of a man who had died by hanging himself in Aokigahara, the "suicide forest", causing widespread controversy.
+On December 31, 2017, Logan Paul uploaded a vlog to his YouTube channel depicting the recently deceased corpse of a man who had died by hanging himself in Aokigahara, a notorious suicide site in Japan, sparking widespread controversy.

 January 1, 2018: Written Apology on Twitter

-On January 1, 2018, following the backlash from the Aokigahara video, Logan Paul removed the video and issued a written apology on Twitter.
+On January 1, 2018, Logan Paul removed the controversial Aokigahara video from his YouTube channel and issued a written apology on Twitter in response to the backlash.

 February 9, 2018: Petition Signatures